Polyester

-Polyester is a category of polymers that contain the ester functional group in every repeat unit of their main chain.
+Polyester is a category of polymers that contain one or two ester linkages in every repeat unit of their main chain.
 As a specific material, it most commonly refers to a type called polyethylene terephthalate (PET).
-Polyesters include naturally occurring chemicals, such as in plants and insects, as well as synthetics such as polybutyrate.
+Polyesters include some naturally occurring chemicals, such as those found in plants and insects.
 Natural polyesters and a few synthetic ones are biodegradable, but most synthetic polyesters are not.
 Synthetic polyesters are used extensively in clothing.

 Polyester fibers are sometimes spun together with natural fibers to produce a cloth with blended properties.
 Cotton-polyester blends can be strong, wrinkle- and tear-resistant, and reduce shrinking.
-Synthetic fibers using polyester have high water, wind and environmental resistance compared to plant-derived fibers.
+Synthetic fibers using polyester have high water, wind, and environmental resistance compared to plant-derived fibers.
 They are less fire-resistant and can melt when ignited.

 Liquid crystalline polyesters are among the first industrially used liquid crystal polymers.
 They are used for their mechanical properties and heat-resistance.
 These traits are also important in their application as an abradable seal in jet engines.

 Types

+Polyesters can contain one ester linkage per repeat unit of the polymer, as in polyhydroxyalkanoates like polylactic acid, or they may have two ester linkages per repeat unit, as in polyethylene terephthalate (PET).

-Polyesters are one of the most economically important classes of polymers, driven especially by PET, which is counted among the commodity plastics; in 2000 around 30 million tons were produced worldwide.
-There is great variety of structures and properties in the polyester family, based on the varying nature of the R group (see first figure with blue ester group).
+Polyesters are one of the most economically important classes of polymers, driven especially by PET, which is counted among the commodity plastics; in 2019 around 30.5 million metric tons were produced worldwide.
+There is a great variety of structures and properties in the polyester family, based on the varying nature of the R group (see first figure with blue ester group).